-Can I Claim Flight Delay Compensation for Bad Weather?
+Can I Claim Flight Compensation For Bad Weather And Storms?

 Depending on the exact nature of the bad weather, you could be entitled to claim compensation under EU Regulation 261/2004.

 Bad weather must be ‘freak’ or ‘wholly exceptional’ and considered an extraordinary circumstance for an airline to use it as a defence against paying compensation.

 For example, heavy snowfall during a summer in Egypt would be both freakish and wholly exceptional, whereas heavy snowfall during winter in a ski resort would be neither.